Intrinsic enumerative mirror symmetry: Takahashi's log mirror symmetry for $(\mathbb{P}^2,E)$ revisited: Intrinsic mirror family

 \subsection{The tropicalization of $(\shY,\shD)$}

-Applying the tropicalization construction to $(\shY,\shD)$ gives three standard simplicial cones $\sigma_1,\sigma_2,\sigma_3=\RR_{\ge0}^3$ for the three normal crossing points on $\shY_0$ depicted at the boundary of the large triangles in Figure~\ref{Fig: Y_0}, while a local toric computation at the remaining zero-dimensional stratum of $\shY_0$ gives
+Applying the tropicalization construction to $(\shY,\shD)$ gives three standard simplicial cones $\sigma_1,\sigma_2,\sigma_3=\RR_{\ge0}^3$ for the three normal crossings points on $\shY_0$ depicted as the vertices at the boundary of the large triangles in Figure~\ref{Fig: Y_0}, while a local toric computation at the remaining zero-dimensional stratum of $\shY_0$ gives

 a non-standard simplicial cone.
 The projection $\shY\to \AA^1$ tropicalizes to a map of cone complexes

 allowing to picture $\Sigma(\shY)$ by the induced polyhedral decomposition $\P$ of $g^{-1}(1)$ (Figure~\ref{Fig: Sigma(shY)}).
 We write $\ol\sigma_i= \sigma_i\cap g^{-1}(1)$.
 Note that $g^{-1}(0)$ is the unique ray common to $\sigma_1,\sigma_2,\sigma_3$, and it is parallel to the unbounded line segments in $\ol\sigma_1, \ol\sigma_2, \ol\sigma_3$.
 This ray corresponds to the component $D_4$ of $\shD$ surjecting to $\AA^1$, the degenerating family of elliptic curves, hence is generated by the valuation on local coordinate rings defined by $D_4$.
 In the description of $P_{\sigma_i}$ in \eqref{Eqn: P from divisors}, this valuation maps $\sum_{\mu=1}^k a_\mu D_{i_\mu}$ to the coefficient of $D_4$.